Totnes railway station: Signalling

-The signals were initially controlled by "policemen" who walked to each signal to change it, but from 1894 they were controlled from a wooden signal box at the west end of the westbound platform.
-This was replaced in 1923 by a brick-built signal box towards the opposite end of the eastbound platform.
-From 17 December 1973 this was a "fringe box" to the Panel Signal Box at Plymouth railway station, when the signal boxes at Brent and other intermediate locations were closed.
-Totnes itself was closed on 9 November 1987 when new multiple-aspect signals were brought into use, controlled from the new signalling centre at Exeter.
-The signal box, a Grade II listed building, is now used as a café.
+In 1923 the current structure was built to the standard blue brick-built GWR design, located towards the opposite end of the eastbound platform.
+From 17 December 1973 under British Railways it was downgraded to a "fringe box" to the Panel Signal Box at Plymouth railway station, when the signal boxes at Brent and other intermediate locations were closed.
+The signal box was closed on 9 November 1987, when new multiple-aspect signals were brought into use, controlled from the new signalling centre at Exeter.

+Now used as a café, it was one of 26 "highly distinctive" signal boxes listed by Ed Davey, minister for the Department for Culture, Media and Sport in July 2013, in a joint initiative by English Heritage and Network Rail to preserve and provide a window into how railways were operated in the past.

 Connections

 Bus services, operated by Stagecoach South West and Country Bus, connect the station to the town centre, Newton Abbot, Plymouth and Dartmouth.
 These can be accessed from the car park on the south-east side.